C0rvust/Modular-Taskbar/README.md

 - [Spicetify-CLI by khanhas](https://github.com/khanhas/spicetify-cli) - Follow these [instructions](https://github.com/khanhas/spicetify-cli/wiki/Guide-for-Rainmeter-user) to install Spicetify-CLI. _If you don't use Spotify, no further actions are required._

-- [PowershellRM by Khanhas](https://github.com/khanhas/PowershellRM#requirements) - Follow these [instructions](https://github.com/khanhas/PowershellRM#requirements) to update your powershell version. _A version update is required only for win 7 users; no further actions are required by win 10 users._
+- [PowershellRM by Khanhas](https://github.com/khanhas/PowershellRM#requirements) - Follow these [instructions](https://github.com/khanhas/PowershellRM#requirements) to update your powershell version (Version `3.x` or above). _As Win 10 is shipped with Powershell_ `5.1`_, no further actions are required by Win 10 users; update is required only for Win 7 users._

 # Features
 ## Modules